 Part of taarouf is also that is is unpolite to immediately accept all these offers.
 Most taxi drivers do expect you to pay eventually, but the overload of hospitality is more tricky.
 For a foreigner it is hard to distinguish between the genuine invitation or politeness.

 No matter how friendly, be on your guard when a single men invites you to his home.
-This is not appropriate in Iranian culture and your acceptation might confirm his thoughts that western woman are in for more.
+It is not appropriate in Iranian culture for men to invite a single lady and your acceptation might confirm his thoughts that western woman are in for more.

 Also don’t be offended if a man does not shake your hand.
 It is in fact, a sign of respect in Iranian culture and he might greet you as well by placing his hand over his heart.